The Octopus Research & Observation Center - Kona

 A Tank sharing vision on the big island of hawaii

-Coming in early 2019, the Octopus Research & Observation Center - Kona (OCTOROCK) will provide a unique space where scientists, students, photographers, and film-makers can have access to O. cyanea, or the Hawaiian Day Octopus.
+Coming in mid-2019, the Octopus Research & Observation Center - Kona (OCTOROCK) will provide a unique space where scientists, students, photographers, and film-makers can have access to O. cyanea, or the Hawaiian Day Octopus.
 Generally, documentation and observation of octopuses in the wild are severely limited by ocean conditions, prohibitive expenses, and the poor likelihood of actually finding these camouflaging animals when needed.
 In addition, octopuses are extraordinarily sensitive animals, which reduces the chances of observing truly natural behavior in many lab settings.

 At OCTOROCK, visitors will be able to observe the octopuses in enhanced, benthic, open-air, sunlit tank conditions that resemble their natural environment as much as possible.
 Using the species' native ocean water in a flow-through system, OCTOROCK intends to create a bridge between artificial environments and naturalistic observation in which our knowledge of these incredible animals can both be enhanced and reach broader audiences.

 HAWAII OCEAN SCIENCE AND TECHNOLOGY PARK WILL HOUSE OCTOROCK